kisimediaDE/capacitor-live-activity/README.md

 To support Live Activities with dynamic values, this plugin uses a shared Swift struct called GenericAttributes.

-> By default, it’s located under: Pods > CapacitorLiveActivity > Shared > GenericAttributes.swift
+> By default, it’s located under: Pods > CapacitorLiveActivity > LiveActivityPlugin > Shared > GenericAttributes.swift

 #### To make it available in your widget extension: